 What concerns me is what this acceptance of passivity – or in fact its promotion above more active learning methods if you look at the right wing interpretation – says about this governments aspirations for its young people.

 Does it want to nurture a generation who can think for themselves, who can question the status quo, who can come up with new ways to face the world’s problems?
 Or does it want to create a society who will be easily controlled, accept authority without question, carry forward a canon of knowledge whilst quietly going about their business and being exploited by those in positions of power?

 Certainly the tactics used by the Tories so far, from their denigration of the right to strike to their desire to curb peaceful political protests, from Gove’s attempts to falsify information and then rewrite history to hide his tracks to their incredible attempts today to rebrand themselves as the worker’s party, would indicate the latter.
 As Tony Benn articulates so clearly, ‘a healthy, educated and confident nation is harder to govern‘.

-Casual references to passivity being an acceptable mode for the classroom effectively discard decades of educational research aimed at creating empowered and effective citizens to return us to a model of learning whereby the child is an empty vessel waiting to be filled with the superior knowledge of the teacher and of wider society.
-This is not how I want our world to view young people, either as a teacher or as a parent, and I think we should be very wary of anyone who has such low expectations of our future generations.
+Casual references to passivity being an acceptable mode for the classroom effectively disregard decades of educational research aimed at creating empowered and effective citizens to return us to a model whereby the child is an empty vessel waiting to be filled with the superior knowledge of the teacher and of wider society.
+This is not ho I want the world to view young people, either as a teacher or as a parent, and I think we should be very wary of anytone who has such low expectations of our future generations.